Skip to main content

 The handler looks for the Defender identifiers in this order:

-1. extraData.defenderAlertId / extraData.defenderIncidentId
+1. extraData.defenderAlertId / extraData.defenderIncidentId on the case

 2. sourceRef when extraData.source === "defender"